JPeer264/node-rename-css-selectors/README.md

     // now it is time to process all other files rcs.process([ '**/*.js', '**/*.html' ], options, err => {
         // that's it

+        // maybe you want to add the new selectors to your previous generated mappings
+        // do not worry, your old settings are still here, in case you used `loadMapping` rcs.generateMapping('./', { overwrite: true }, err => {
+            // the mapping file is now saved
+        });
     });
 });
 ```